White-fronted bee-eater

 The white-fronted bee-eater (Merops bullockoides) is a species of bee-eater widely distributed in sub-equatorial Africa.

-They have a distinctive white forehead, a square tail and a bright red patch on their throat.
-They nest in small colonies, digging holes in cliffs or earthen banks.
-They can usually be seen in low trees waiting for passing insects from which they hunt.
-They do this either by making quick hawking flights or gliding down before hovering briefly to catch the prey.
+The species has a distinctive white forehead, a square tail, and a bright red patch on its throat.
+It nests in small colonies, digging holes in cliffs or earthen banks, and can usually be seen in low trees, waiting to hunt passing insects by making quick hawking flights or gliding down before hovering briefly to catch the prey.

 Description

 This species, like other bee-eaters, is a richly coloured, slender bird, but with a distinctive black mask, white forehead, square tail and a bright red throat.
 The size is 23 cm (9 in.).
 The upperparts are green, with cinnamon underparts.
 The call is a deep squeak.

 Distribution

 White-fronted bee-eaters are found in the vast savannah regions of sub-equatorial Africa.
-The habitat commonly consists of open country, often near gullies, because this is the region that their food (bees) lives.
+The habitat commonly consists of open country, often near gullies, where bees, their prey, live.